SevenShepherd/SevenShepherd.github.io/_posts/2024-03-22-a-shepherd-drives-the-sheep.markdown

 --

-> “He is clothed with a robe <span style="font-weight:bold;color:Crimson;">dipped in blood</span>, and His name is called The Word of God.” — Jesus in Revelation 19:13 NASB '95
+> “He is clothed with a robe <span style="font-weight:bold;font-size:1.2em;color:Crimson;">dipped in blood</span>, and His name is called The Word of God.” — Jesus in Revelation 19:13 NASB '95

 --